Mid Cornwall · TR9

 Why Indian Queens is its own job.

-Outside Conservation Area and AONB.
+Locally, outside Conservation Area and AONB.
 A30 dualling has driven substantial residential expansion; St Enoder parish operates detailed input on edge-of-village sites.
 For extension specifically, Indian Queens sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Indian Queens project as a TR9-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Indian Queens projects parish-up, not template-down — the TR9 context shapes the design from day one.
+Whether the project is on Victorian terraces in the centre or further out toward St Columb Major, the extension response is locally tuned.

 Planning note